CSCfi/csc-user-guide/docs/apps/julia.md

 Pkg.compat("ArgParse", "1.1")
 ```

-We can also set compatibility constraint to Julia version.
+We can also set compatibility constraints to the Julia version.

 ```julia
 Pkg.compat("julia", "1.8")